Introduction to IoT Security Challenges

 3. Manipulating Information on the Go

 As we discussed earlier, sensitive user information flow over the IoT nodes and connected hubs.
-Hackers can manipulate the information on the go which may lead to long term effects.
-Suppose in a medical use case if the back door accessed application change the health information, the actions also changed.
+Hackers can manipulate the information on the go which may lead to long-term effects.
+Suppose in a medical use case if the back door accessed application changes the health information, the actions also changed.
 Without proper supervision, which may lead to life-threatening challenges.
-Almost every IoT use cases nowadays integrated with machine learning compute engines.
+Almost every IoT use case nowadays is integrated with machine learning compute engines.
 Feeding or manipulating wrong data to these systems also changes the actionable insights, which ultimately leads to loss of business.

 Recommended Security Measures for IoT Systems

-Now let’s discuss some recommendation of designing security layers for IoT applications:
+Now let’s discuss some recommendations for designing security layers for IoT applications:

 - Encrypted Communication: In an IoT ecosystem, lower-level data are captured using sensors and other IoT endpoints that are connected to the gateways and compute engines.
 Vendors and middleware service providers need to provide end to end encryption while data is flowing through these layers.
 For example, Microsoft is working on deploying BitLocker encryption systems in their IoT platforms.

-- State of the Art Firewalls and Malware Database: IoT vendors and carriers should engage proper state of the art firewall and anti-malware systems at various nodes and computation points.
+- State of the Art Firewalls and Malware Database: IoT vendors and carriers should engage the proper state-of-the-art firewall and anti-malware systems at various nodes and computation points.

 - Periodic Upgrades and Authentications: In general IoT devices are connected to the network using one-time authentication.
 It is advisable that the periodic authentication policy is enforced instead of this.